allmhuran/cdcx/README.md

 `@dbAlias` :

-  A name that will be used throughout CDCX objects when referring to the database containing CDC objects you want CDCX to help you with.<br/>
+  A name that will be used throughout CDCX objects when referring to the database containing CDC objects you want CDCX to help you with\
   This alias is created so that objcets created by CDCX use consistent names even if your CDC enabled database has different names in different environments, or even if you want to track the same database in which you ran cdcx_setup.sql.

 `@cdcDbName` :